hurrymaplelad/rendr-handlebars/README.md

 ## Configuration options

 - `entryPath` *optional* - change the location of the application for the given rendr-app (same as the `entryPath` in the rendr configuration options
 - `templateFinder` *optional* - allows the ability to require a different template finder.
-Commonly used to make a non-dynamic version of `require` to make buid systems more efficient.
+Commonly used to make a non-dynamic version of `require` to make build systems more efficient.

 ## Helpers